KennethJAllen/santorini-marl/README.md

 - Sync environments
     - `uv sync`

-## Santorini Env
+## 🤖 PettingZoo Environment

-The Santorini Env is set up for multi-agent reinforcement learning via PettingZoo.
+The Santorini Env is set up for multi-agent reinforcement learning via custom PettingZoo environment and Stable Baseline 3.

 ### Action Space

-An action is a discrete integer from $0$ to $1600 = 5 \times 5 \times 8 \times 8$.
+- An action is a discrete integer from $0$ to $1600 = 5 \times 5 \times 8 \times 8$.

+- The first $5 \times 5$ represents the board space.

+- The first $8$ represents a compass direction to move (NW, N, NE, E, SE, S, SW, W).

+- The second $8$ represents a compass direction to build.

 ### Observation Space

-The observation space is a $5 \times 5$ grid representing the board with 6 channels:
+The observation space is a $5 \times 5$ grid representing the board with 7 channels:

+- channel 0-4: building heights.
-- Channel 0:
+    - 0: 1 nothing if no building, else 0
-    - Position height
-- Channel 1:
+    - 1: 1 for height 1, else 0
+    - 2: 1 for height 2, else 0
-    - 1 for first player piece
+    - 3: 1 for height 3, else 0
-    - 2 for second player piece
-    - 0 for no players
+    - 4: 1 if capped, else 0
-- Channel 2:
-    - All 0 for first player's turn
+- channel 5-6: which player's piece occupies each cell.
-    - All 1 for second player's turn
+    - 5: 1 if the turn player occupies the cell, else 0
+    - 6: 1 if the other player occupies the cell, else 0

 #### Symmetries
 Santorini has 8-fold dihedral symmetry, meaning it can be rotated in 4 directions or flipped in 4 directions and the board state would be equivalent.

 ## Credits

-Python WebAssembly by Pygbag.
+- Python WebAssembly by Pygbag.

-Assets were created with Aseprite.
+- Assets were created with ChatGPT and Aseprite.

+- Stable Baseline 3 traning script based on script by Elliot from Farma Foundation